edge-servers/immunity-config/README.rst

 the agent will be delayed for a random number of seconds, this random number being comprised between ``0`` and ``10``.

-This feature is used to spread the load on the OpenWISP server when a large amount of devices boot up at the same time after a blackout.
+This feature is used to spread the load on the Immunity server when a large amount of devices boot up at the same time after a blackout.

-Large OpenWISP installations may want to increase this value.
+Large Immunity installations may want to increase this value.

 Unmanaged Configurations
 ------------------------